 - Changes to the work location, for instance, providing the option to work from home.

 - Moving a workstation to a more suitable environment, like a quieter room.

 - Increasing the amount of training and support that is provided.

 - Increased flexibility for how breaks are taken, for instance, allowing smaller, more frequent breaks instead of a single lunch hour.

 - Increasing the amount of one-on-one contact with the employee.

 Employer Assistance Programs (EAPs), health insurance, and paid time off are all important ways employees work with their employers to get the best treatment possible for their mental health conditions.
-Anyone with a mental health issue can be a great employee, as long as they have reasonable accommodations and are actively working to keep themselves healthy and productive.
+Anyone with a mental health issue can be a great employee if they have reasonable accommodations and actively work to keep themselves healthy and productive.
 Many of the gigs on Joblist offer people with mental health issues the ability to find jobs that will support them and allow them to grow.
-Let us help you find a job you love, that also prioritizes your mental health!
+Let us help you find a job you love that also prioritizes your mental health!